-No new option was granted and no option were exercised or cancelled for the year ended 31 March 2010.
+No new option was granted and no option were exercised or cancelled for the year ended 31 March 2011.

 - Reclassification represents those individuals whom were granted with share options prior to their appointments of directorship.
-The share options held by these individuals were accordingly reclassified to directors' category after their appointment. - As adjusted for the effect of Rights Issue of the Company (note 31 (d)). - Reclassification represents those individuals whom were granted with share options prior to their cessations of directorship.
+The share options held by these individuals were accordingly reclassified to directors' category after their appointment. - Reclassification represents those individuals whom were granted with share options prior to their cessations of directorship.
 The share options held by these individuals were reclassified to employee/others category after their resignation/retirement.